2. Class World Championships shall be held within 200km of an international airport, and easily reached by motor vehicle.

 7.5.2.
 No more than 3 races shall be sailed back to back, which may be reduced to 2 in marginal planing conditions.

 7.5.3.
-After a series of back to back races there shall be a rest period of a minimum of 60 minutes ashore for the last finisher in the last race.
+After a series of back to back races there shall be a rest period of a minimum of 60 minutes ashore for the final finisher in the last race.

 8. DECISIONS TO RACE